ArunMichaelDsouza/node-instagram-app/README.md

 # node-test
-Test app built with Node to display popular images from Instagram.
+Simple app built with Node to display popular images from Instagram.

 Uses express and instagram api.